Tornado-spawning storms left 5 dead and dozens injured in Iowa - KESQ

 “We’ll rebuild,” she said.
 “We’ll rebuild.”

-CNN’s Jessica Jordan, Sara Smart, Amy Simonson, Andy Rose and Brad Parks contributed to this report.
+CNN’s Jessica Jordan, Sara Smart, Amy Simonson, Andy Rose, Brad Parks and Raja Razek contributed to this report.

 The-CNN-Wire